docker-archive/ucp_lab/orca_lab.md

 		$ cd UCP

 7. Execute the `env.sh` script to set the appropriate environment variables for 	your UCP deployment

 		$ source env.sh

 8. Because AWS has both a private and public network, we need to reset the 	DOCKER_HOST environment variable to point to the private IP address of 	**Node-0** (our UCP server)

 		$ eval DOCKER_HOST=tcp://<node-0 private IP>:2376

 9. Run `docker info` to examine the configuration of your Docker Swarm

+##info below is wrong, need to udpate
 		$ docker info
 		Containers: 7
 		Images: 8